SpartnerNL/laravel-excel-docs/4.x/exports/data.md

 <span class="inline-step">2</span> **Exporting a Model query**

 Models can be exported using the `FromQuery` concern.
 Behind the scenes the query will be chunked for improved performance.

 <span class="inline-step">3</span> **Exporting a Blade View**

 To have more control on how the export should be presented `FromView` can be used with a Blade view that has a HTML table.

 ## Collection

 ### Eloquent collections

+`FromCollection` allows a collection of Eloquent models to be returned.
+Every Model will become a row in the export.

 ```php
 namespace App\Exports;